-The Group has implemented a clear Target Operating Model to embed Privacy roles and responsibilities within its Three Lines of Defence Model.
-Our Privacy and Data Protection Officer provides independent oversight and challenge as part of our second line risk function.
+The Group has implemented a clear Target Operating Model to embed Privacy roles and responsibilities within 3 Lines of Defence Model.
+Our Privacy and Data Protection Officer (DPO) provides independent oversight and challenge as part of our second line risk function.
 We have embedded a first line Privacy and Information Management Team to embed privacy and data protection and information management requirements within our business areas.
 Regular assurance and audit activity is conducted to demonstrate adherence to our privacy standards.

 Processes to fulfil requests from individuals exercising their rights under GDPR have been introduced.
 This will allow individuals to receive responses within prescribed timelines.
 Our existing incident reporting process has been enhanced to enable all incidents, breaches and near misses to be identified and escalated to the privacy team and DPO for review.
 This process enables DLG to assess any risk of harm to data subjects and meet requirements to notify the Information Commissioner’s Office ICO within 72 hours as prescribed under GDPR.
 This process also enables data subjects to be notified where required.
 Requirements have been added to our change governance process to enable early assessment of privacy and security risks and to develop a culture of Privacy by Design.

 We apply the GDPR concept of “data minimisation” to our collection of the minimal amount of personal information necessary to fulfil our purposes for processing data.
 Significant investment has been made to our retention strategy so that personal information is not kept longer than required, and the defined periods have been set out within our retention schedule.
 Once the retention period ends, the data is either deleted, anonymised or put beyond use in accordance with the ICO guidance.